myhorreum/myhorreum.github.io/projects/project-7.md

 ## ELK Stack (Elasticsearch + Logstash + Kibana) :

 <img class="ui image" src="../images/elastic.jpg">
-*--------Working with Elasticsearch logs to aid in troubleshooting--------*
+*- - - - - - - - Working with Elasticsearch logs to aid in troubleshooting - - - - - - - -*

 * Installed ELK Stack components on a CentOS VM and fit them in accordance to the organization's firewall.
 * Ran the Logstash pipeline with a syslog configuration in order to receive and interpret logs from a syslog instance.
 Specifically, we wanted to search for SSLVPN logins, SSLVPN logouts, and rejected authentication attempts that were hitting the firewall.